tngo0508/tngo0508.github.io/_posts/2024-1-3-assign-cookies.md

 ```

 ## Improved Approach
-To improve the brute force, I used the variable called `start` to track the index of the element in `s` or size array.
-The purpose is to ignore the checking for unqualified size element that do not satisfy the content of the children.
-There is no need to go through the smaller size cookies if they are not big enough to gratify the children.
-This way it helps to reduce my algorithm's runtime significantly.
+To enhance the efficiency of the brute force approach, I introduced a variable called `start` to keep track of the index within the size array (s).
+The intention was to skip checking unqualified size elements that couldn't satisfy the children's content requirement.
+By doing this, I avoided unnecessary iterations through smaller-sized cookies if they were insufficient to satisfy the children.
+This adjustment significantly reduced the runtime of my algorithm.

 ```python
 class Solution: